fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 - *Tutorials*.
 Ensure your project has tutorials as part of its documentation.
 Templates and examples are available in the [F# Project Scaffolding](https://github.com/fsprojects/ProjectScaffold)

-- *Vidoes*.
+- *Videos*.
 If you've given a talk on your project, add a link to the video.
 It's a great way to introduce yourself to potential contributors.

 - *Continuous Integration*.
 Add continuous integration build and testing to your project, for example using AppVeyor or Travis.
-For AppVeyor, this is done by addding `appveyor.yml` ([example](https://github.com/fsprojects/ProjectScaffold/blob/master/appveyor.yml)) and registering your project.
+For AppVeyor, this is done by adding `appveyor.yml` ([example](https://github.com/fsprojects/ProjectScaffold/blob/master/appveyor.yml)) and registering your project.
 For Travis, you add a `.travis.yml` ([example](https://github.com/fsprojects/ProjectScaffold/blob/master/.travis.yml)) and register the project.
   Travis provides OSX and Linux machines - OSX machines are used if the language is set to "objective-c".

 - *Reach a Known State*.
 Document all known issues.
-Consider labelling somme of them as "up-for-grabs".
+Consider labeling some of them as "up-for-grabs".
 Don't leave undocumented minefields in your package or tool.

 - *Cross-platform*.
 If working on Windows, ensure your project uses a cross-platform build-and-test using Travis if possible.